phonto1/Moe-Storage/README.md

-# Azure Virtual Desktop Complete deployment template
+# Azure Storage Account SMB File Share template

-This ARM template is dedicated to implementing An Azure Virtual Desktop infrastructure on Azure.
-All environnemental aspects are taken in consideration: Networking, User management, Application management and AVD Host pools management
+This ARM template is dedicated to implementing An Azure Storage Account with 500 SMB fileshare to be used for Azure.
+Including a Powershell Script Join the Storage Account to the onpremises Active Directory Domain Services

 # Template description

-This template is dedicated to implementing Azure Virtual desktop following the necessary best practices to insure a proper implementationm of the solution, with the proper procedure to customize the code and fit it to a specific requirement.
+This template is dedicated to implementing Azure Storage Account following the necessary best practices to insure a proper implementationm of the solution, with the proper procedure to customize the code and fit it to a specific requirement.

 ## Target audience